MatteoPiaccione/Classification-Models/README.md

 # Classification-Models
-This repository contains projects of Classification problems.
+This repository contains a collections projects of Classification problems.